caioariede/caioariede.github.io/content/posts/intercepting-function-calls-in-python-scripts.md

 'Willow>=0.2.2,<0.3']
 ```

-We just intercepted the call to `setuptools.setup` without modifying any source
+Okay, so we just intercepted the call to `setuptools.setup` without touching
-code.
+any code.
 The `origfn` argument contains the original function.
 The `*args` and
 `**kwargs` contains the arguments that would be passed to the original
 function.